-- Secured Green Homes Grant funding to alleviate fuel poverty by improving energy efficiency in 125 dwellings across the District. - Helped residents recycle 64.1% of their waste the highest in Hertfordshire (2019/20). - Developed a comprehensive county-wide Water Sustainability Action Plan in collaboration with all key water-related stakeholders to ensure sustainable water management. - Worked to enhance natural habitats across the District; Leavesden Country Park was awarded a national Bees' Needs Champion Award by DEFRA for creating pollinatorfriendly environments which attract and nurture local bee populations. - Facilitated the development of local climate and environmental action groups to advance community-led sustainability initiatives, in collaboration with Friends of the Earth Watford and Three Rivers Groups. - Appointed two dedicated officers responsible for the development and implementation of the Strategy and Action Plan for the Council's own operations and the District.
+- Secured Green Homes Grant funding to alleviate fuel poverty by improving energy efficiency in over 100 dwellings across the District. - Helped residents recycle 64.1% of their waste the highest proportion of waste recycled, composted or reused in England (2019/20). - Developed a comprehensive county-wide Water Sustainability Action Plan in collaboration with all key water-related stakeholders to ensure sustainable water management. - Worked to enhance natural habitats across the District; Leavesden Country Park was awarded a national Bees' Needs Champion Award by DEFRA for creating pollinator-friendly environments which attract and nurture local bee populations. - Facilitated the development of local climate and environmental action groups to advance community-led sustainability initiatives, in collaboration with Friends of the Earth Watford and Three Rivers Groups. - Appointed two dedicated officers responsible for the development and implementation of the Strategy and Action Plan for the Council's own operations and the District.